code-a-la-greek/website/src/pages/post/ECMAScrip_updates.md

 ## Staying Updated: Resources for Continuous Learning

   The world of Javascript moves fast.
 Here are some resources to help you stay on top of ECMAScript updates:

-- ECMAScript News: https://ecmascript-daily.github.io/ delivers weekly updates on Javascript and tools.
+* ECMAScript News: https://ecmascript-daily.github.io/ delivers weekly updates on Javascript and tools.

+*Happy coding!*